Professional Services · Customer Experience

 In one sentence

-AI-native personalized onboarding for legal services is a phased engagement (Discovery 2 weeks → Build 9 weeks → Run continuous (integration-heavy)) that ships a production workflow on top of DMS and CLM, moves time to value by +0.3 against the legal services baseline, and is operated under customer experience governance from day one.
+AI-native personalized onboarding for legal services A phased engagement that ships a production personalized onboarding workflow on top of DMS and CLM, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on time to value: +0.3.

 Key facts